wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

 [Full Example Project Source Code](https://github.com/wasmerio/docs.wasmer.io/tree/master/docs/wasmer-js/node-modules/examples/hello-world)

-In this example, we will run the wasi module [as-echo](https://github.com/torch2424/as-echohttps://github.com/torch2424/as-echo), using `@wasmer/wasi`.
+In this example, we will run the WASI module [as-echo](https://github.com/torch2424/as-echo), using `@wasmer/wasi`.

-The wasi module will echo "Hello World", and we will get the standard output from `/dev/stdout` using the `@wasmer/wasmfs` module.
+The WASI module will echo "Hello World", and we will get the standard output from `/dev/stdout` using the `@wasmer/wasmfs` module.

 This example will be run in the browser, bundled and served by [Parcel](https://parceljs.org/).